Mokkapps/blog/blog/2018-07-22/my-definition-of-a-software-developer.md

 Lets first summarize my distinguishing marks of a senior software developer:

 1. Have passion for what you are doing
-2. Be a "problem solver"
+1. Be a "problem solver"
-3. Learn the fundamental basics of your programming language and frameworks
+1. Learn the fundamental basics of your programming language and frameworks
-4. Be a mentor and have a mentor
+1. Be a mentor and have a mentor
-5. Keep yourself up-to-date
+1. Keep yourself up-to-date
-6. Leave your comfort zone
+1. Leave your comfort zone
-7. Fight for your opinion
+1. Fight for your opinion
-8. Be social (YouTube, Blog, Twitter, Conferences, GitHub)
+1. Be social
-9. Focus on soft skills as well
+1. Focus on soft skills as well

 Now let's dive deeper into these topics.